MisaWorkGroup/Ph1gr0s-Emulator/README.md

 # Ph1gr0s-Emulator
 An emulator for the rhythm game 'Phigros', based on [Pixi.js](https://github.com/pixijs/pixijs), forked from [lchzh3473/lchzh3473.github.io](https://github.com/lchzh3473/lchzh3473.github.io).

-## Warning!
+## Deprecated
-This project is still testing.
+This project is now Deprecated, please try [MisaLiu/phi-chart-render](https://github.com/MisaLiu/phi-chart-render) instead.

 ## Introduction
 This project can let you play or preview you chart for Phigros.